Tuy, Batangas: Geography

-Tuy is located between Balayan and Nasugbu.
+Tuy is located between Balayan, Lian and Nasugbu.
 It is also situated between 2 rivers: in the north, Tuy town proper's boundary is the Mataywanac/Salipit River, while in the south, the Tuy town proper's boundary is the Obispo River.

 According to the Philippine Statistics Authority, the municipality has a land area of 94.65 km2 constituting of the 3,119.75 km2 total area of Batangas.

 Barangays

 Tuy is politically subdivided into 22 barangays, as shown in the matrix below.
 Each barangay consists of puroks and some have sitios.